usametov/MiGG-ng2/README.md

 Here is how to deal with _Either_ monad:
 _right_ _Either_ will be converted to strongly typed container.
 Note, that we don't need to touch _left_ case.
-The _left_ case behaves like teenager, it rolls his eyes and doesn't do anything :)
+The _left_ case behaves like teenager, he rolls his eyes and doesn't do anything :)
 ```
 constructor(private apiService: ApiService) {}